Spinning- Loss of Control

 Useful Experience

-While it may be unusual and challenging, gaining some experience of spin training with a qualified and current instructor in a suitable aircraft, can be a useful knowledge and confidence booster.
+While it may be unusual and challenging, gaining some experience of spin training with a qualified and current instructor in a suitable aircraft can be a helpful knowledge and confidence booster.
 It could also be a worthwhile exercise for your next biennial instructor flight!

 British Aerobatic Academy - HASELL checks and why do we do them